African American Portrait Gallery

 Wesley returned to Alexandria and he worked at Peabody School.

-You talk auto mechanics during that time.
+He taught auto mechanics during that time.

-The flag was painted by Carbo Peabody School, was named for him, not him, but a philanthropist by the name of Peabody, donated X number of dollars to the training school that the students were attending.
+His school was named for him, not him, but a philanthropist by the name of Peabody donated X number of dollars to the training school that the students were attending at the time the father was born, and of course, Parrish.

-His mother was a slave.
+His mother, was a slave.

 The stepfather adopted him and he was home taught because during that time they stressed education.

-This is when he opened up several schools as well as a newspaper.
+And then when he and his family moved up here, this is when he opened up several schools as well as a newspaper.

-Mr. Iles was a student of Peabody.
+Iles was a student of Peabody.

-There, he completed high school and continued on to college at Leland College.
+There he completed high school and continued on to college at Leland College.

-After that, he became assistant principal and after that he became principal where he stayed for 35 years.
+After that, he became assistant principal, and after that he became principal, where he stayed for 35 years.

 He was responsible for a lot of the academics.

-That was different from any of the other courses that Peabody had prior.
+He brought in different classes that we could take that was different from any of the other courses that Peabody had prior.

-So we were very proud of Mr. Iles after his retirement.
+So we were very proud of Mr.

-One peel was praised by Breaux.
+One peel was painting by Calabro.

-During his career, he stole over 690 some bases.
+He stole over 690 some bases.

 One of his last contract was over $6.5 million.

-Dr. Ryan is recognized as being one of the top surgeons in his field.
+Doctor Ryan is recognized as being one of the top surgeons in his field.

 She's very talented.

-She liked drama and things from being a little girl.
+From being a little girl.

-She died young.
+Well, she died young.

-When Mr. Thomas and Miss Karen Riley Simmons approached me about the possibility of this project, I was incredibly enthusiastic.
+Thomas and Miss Karen Riley Simmons approached me about the possibility of this project, I was incredibly enthusiastic.

 This will be a permanent exhibit.